Senior Lecturer in Physician Associate Studies

 The launch of our new undergraduate Medical Science course, plus the continuing development of our MSc in Clinical Medicine coupled with our desire to innovate and re-focus our role in Physician Associate Education, means that we are looking to increase the numbers of medically/clinically qualified staff within the newly-designated School.

-You will demonstrate considerable clinical experience, possess a PG Dip/MSc in PA Studies, and be currently listed on the voluntary register.
-You will demonstrate an intimate knowledge and experience of teaching Physician Associates, either academically or within clinical placement, and will have experience of programme development, and innovative pedagogy.
+You will demonstrate considerable clinical experience, possess a PG Dip/MSc in PA Studies or an equivalent higher level qualification in medicine or medicine-related disciplines, and should be currently listed on the voluntary register or demonstrate extensive experience as a clinical practitioner.
+You will demonstrate an intimate knowledge and experience of teaching Physician Associates or other allied health professions, either academically or within clinical placement, and will have experience of programme development, and innovative pedagogy.
 Ideally, you will have experience in developing exciting and engaging problem-based learning scenarios, relating to the appropriate Curriculum and Programme Standards.
 You must be able to work both independently and within a multi-disciplinary team, have excellent presentation and communication skills and successful time management plus good organisational skills.

-You are expected to have a PGCert in Higher Education (or a willingness to study towards one) or be a Fellow of the Higher Education Academy (FHEA), or equivalent.
+Candidates for all posts are expected to have a PGCert in Higher Education (or a willingness to study towards one) or to be a Fellow of the Higher Education Academy (FHEA).

-For information regarding the post please contact the Course Leader, Mr Peter Gorman via email (firstname.lastname@example.org).
+For information regarding this post please contact the Course Leader, Mr Peter Gorman via email (firstname.lastname@example.org), or Dr Colin Brown via email (C.A.Brown@wlv.ac.uk).

 The University of Wolverhampton values a diverse workforce and welcomes applications from all sections of the community.